 Most certified nurses say they were encouraged to apply for certification by a colleague.
-You can help promote certification to your colleagues!
-Here are some ways to encourage certification at your organization:
+Here are some ways you can promote certification among your colleagues:

 - Post flyers on unit bulletin boards